mikerae/logging-in-game/README.md

 A condition was added to move to call the function code if the currentTileId != nextTileId.
 The move() now returns the updated currentTileId.
 [the actionEventListners are still not working correctly].
-## Eventlisteners for LumberJackie hove/unhover fireing multiple times and behaving unpredictably
-#### Status: Unresolved
-Lumber Jackie is removed quickly to the point that she does not display at all.
-This may be linked to the while loop which removes multiple "lumber-jackie-hover" images where they are present.
-Multiple "lumber-jackie-hover" images are created because the "mouseovr' event id fired multiple times- by the grid, by the tile and by the image elements.
-=> fix multiple firing: only fire on tile element or image for "mouseover", and only fire on tile for "mouseout" => remover while loop: replace with one remove "lumber-jackie-hover"  inGE action preceeding a display "lumber-jackie-hover" image action.
 ## Eventlisteners for Game mechanics Actions firing imediately and not waiting for event
 #### Status: Resolved
 The parameters were removed from the called function for eventListeners, and the called functions were defined withing the scope of the function within which the eventListeners were enclosed.